Houston Medical Practice Set-Up & Merger Attorney

 fines and adverse actions against their medical licenses.

-on the corporate practice of medicine, choice of entity sets the stage
+prohibition on the corporate practice of medicine, choice of entity sets

-for how taxation and liability will be addressed throughout the life of
+the stage for how taxation and liability will be addressed throughout

-the business.
-Each type of business entity comes with its own advantages
+the life of the business.
+Each type of business entity comes with its

-and drawbacks that must be carefully assessed based on the specific circumstances
+own advantages and drawbacks that must be carefully assessed based on

 We help clients explore the most appropriate entity selection, including: